Peter Brabeck-Letmathe: Other

 Brabeck-Letmathe was on the board of directors of Credit Suisse Group, L'Oréal, and ExxonMobil.
-He is also a member of ERT (European Round Table of Industrialists) and a member of the foundation board of the World Economic Forum.
-He is a member of the Board of Trustees of the World Economic Forum.
+He was a member of ERT (European Round Table of Industrialists) and a member of the Board of Trustees of the World Economic Forum and was interim chairman until stepping down in 2025 citing a toxic work environment.
 He was chairman of Formula One Group.

 According to Euronews, Peter Brabeck-Letmathe is a close friend of Konstantin Sidorov, founder and CEO of London Technology Club.